Gabester0/TicTacToe/server/README.md

  2. Navigate back to the server folder
  3. Enter `yarn run start` to start server

+ ## To clear redis-server
+from redis folder enter `redis-cli flushdb`.
+To clear all redis databases `redis-cli flushall`

 Set up Express to store game-state in redis cache via express-session